Get insider access

 4. Best Budget Curved Monitor

 If you don't need a high-end display for gaming or an office-oriented monitor like the Dell U4025QW and you're on a budget, check out the Dell S3422DWG.
-It has the same 34-inch screen size, 1440p resolution, and 1800R curve as the Dell Alienware AW3423DWF, but the main trade-off is that it has worse picture quality, which is what you must expect if you want to save some money.
-Instead of the QD-OLED panel, it has an LED-backlit LCD panel, so highlights don't pop and HDR colors aren't as vivid, but it has a good contrast ratio and gets bright enough to fight glare in a well-lit room.
+It has the same 34-inch screen size, 1440p resolution, and 1800R curve as the MSI MPG 341CQPX QD-OLED, but the main trade-off is that it has worse picture quality, which is what you must expect if you want to save some money.
+Instead of the QD-OLED panel, it has an LED-backlit LCD panel, so highlights don't pop, and HDR colors aren't as vivid, but it has a good contrast ratio and gets bright enough to fight glare in a well-lit room.

-It's still an effective, low-cost option for gaming.
+Unfortunately, it has narrow viewing angles that make the screen look washed out from the sides, so it's not a good choice for co-op gaming.
+Luckily, the curved screen brings the edges closer to you, so the sides don't look too washed out when you're sitting directly in front of it.
+Despite being a low-cost option, it still delivers a good gaming experience.
 It has VRR support to reduce screen tearing, but fast-moving objects look somewhat blurry and have smears behind them.
-Additionally, it has narrow viewing angles that make the screen look washed out from the sides, so it's not a good choice for co-op gaming.
-Luckily, the curved screen brings the edges closer to you, so the sides of the image don't look too washed out.

 See our review